embeddedgo/embeddedgo.github.io/_posts/2019-11-29-interrupt_handling_in_go.md

 The `EXTI15_10_Handler` function will be called on every EXTI15_10 interrupt.
 Because only the line 13 is enabled we don't need to check which line caused the interrupt.

-The `buttonPressed()` call from the polling examples was replaced by `toggle(board.UserLED)` so we can see how this code behaves on real hardware.
+The `buttonPressed()` call from the polling examples was replaced by `toggle(leds.User)` so we can see how this code behaves on real hardware.

 Let's write `build.sh` script to facilitate subsequent builds of our sample program: